katriendg/azureiot-ws/workshop/part1.md

 1. Use the Raspberry Pi online simulator:
 [https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-raspberry-pi-web-simulator-get-started](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-raspberry-pi-web-simulator-get-started)
-1. Enter the connection string to your newly created device (copy the connection string from the device's properties screen in the Azure Portal)
+1. Enter the connection string to your newly created device (copy the primary connection string from the _device's properties pane_ in the Azure Portal).
 1. Change the Telemetry message the simulator is sending to the cloud and add a field named `consumption` with a random value to the Message.
 1. Run the simulator and validate the message sent contains a consumption value.
 Keep it running for a few minutes to get some data in your IoT Hub.

 ### End result
-1. After ingesting telemetry you should be able to dive into the telemetry data using your Time Series Insights account.
+1. After ingesting telemetry you should be able to dive into the telemetry data using your Time Series Insights service.
 1. Open your Time Series account and review ingested data, browse and filter to dive into telemetry details.
     1. ***Note: if you want to see a more complete sample of Time Series Insights data, you can go to this demo: (https://insights.timeseries.azure.com/demo)[https://insights.timeseries.azure.com/demo].***